jribe/quill/docs/guides/cloning-medium-with-parchment.md

 Since `<p><span>Text</span></p>` and `<p>Text</p>` represent the same content, the former is invalid and it is part of Quill's optimization process to unwrap the `<span>`.
 Similarly, once we add formatting, `<p><em>Te</em><em>st</em></p>` and `<p><em><em>Test</em></em></p>` are also invalid, as they are not the most compact representation.

-Because of these contraints, **Quill cannot support arbitrary DOM trees and HTML changes**.
+Because of these constraints, **Quill cannot support arbitrary DOM trees and HTML changes**.
 But as we will see, the consistency and predicability this structure provides enables us to easily build rich editing experiences.

 ### Basic Formatting